Virginia Marijuana Trafficking Laws

 How Many Grams of Weed Is Considered Trafficking in Virginia?

 Different portions of the Virginia Code contain legislation governing the state’s drug trade.
-For example, Section 18.2-248.01 of the Virginia Code makes it unlawful to import at least five pounds of marijuana into the Commonwealth with the intent to sell or distribute. [ection 18.2-248 makes it illegal to manufacture, sell, distribute, or possess with the intent to distribute at least 100 kilograms of cannabis.
+For example, Section 18.2-248.01 of the Virginia Code makes it unlawful to import at least 5 pounds of marijuana into the Commonwealth with the intent to sell or distribute.
+Section 18.2-248 makes it illegal to manufacture, sell, distribute, or possess with the intent to distribute at least 100 kilograms of cannabis.
 In addition, Section 18.2-248.1 prohibits the sale, distribution, or possession with the intent to distribute varying amounts of cannabis.

 What Are the Weed Trafficking Consequences in Virginia?